BorisMolch/pfrontend-temp/content/blog/patchxr-playground-at-amplify.md

 ctalink = ""
 ctatext = ""
 date = 2021-11-12T10:00:00Z
-description = "PatchXR is with a lineup of playful and innovative music start-up at Abbey Road Red for their 90th's anniversary celebration" draft = true image = "/uploads/img_2626.jpg" title = "PatchXR in Studio3"
+description = "We are honored to share the playground with a lineup of playful and innovative music start-up shaping music making of the future. " draft = true image = "/uploads/img_2626.jpg" title = "PatchXR in Studio3"